yamamo2shun1/PICrouter/README.md

   PICrouter.X is this project folder.
   The Max6 demo patches are in Max_Demo_Patchexs folder.

-#### PICrouter_OaUH (current ver. is 1.02)
-  PICrouter_OaUH is for Open Sound Control and USB Host Function(MIDI only).
-  PICrouter_OaUH.X is this project folder.
-  CAUTION: This project is test version for the HID host function.
-In the future,
-           this will be merged into PICrouter.X.

 Tutorial (JP)
 --------------------------------
 Tutorial 0 : [まずはじめに][]